Splatcrafter/IdentificationSystem/readme.md

 ## Installation

-Drag and Drop the .Jar file (Included in the .zip) into your Spigot-Plugins folder (./plugins) and start your server!
+Drag and Drop the .jar file (Included in the .zip) into your Spigot-Plugins folder (./plugins) and start your server!

 ## API-Usage